Nerpassevera/back-end-inspiration-board/README.md

 - **[Alembic](https://alembic.sqlalchemy.org/):** A lightweight database migration tool for SQLAlchemy.
 - **[PostgreSQL](https://www.postgresql.org/):** An open-source, powerful, and advanced object-relational database system.

+### Continuous Integration

+This project includes a simple CI pipeline using GitHub Actions to automate testing.

+On every push or pull request to the main branch, the pipeline:
+1. Sets up Python 3.12.
+2. Installs dependencies listed in requirements.txt.
+3. Runs the test suite with pytest.

+The workflow ensures the codebase remains robust and reliable by automatically executing all tests before changes are merged.

 ### Testing

 - **[Pytest](https://docs.pytest.org/):** A framework that makes building simple and scalable test cases easy.